ProjectNeura/LEADS/README.md

 leads-vec -r systemd run
 ```

 This will register a user Systemd service to start the program.
+The service script is usually located at
+"/usr/local/leads/venv/python3.12/site-packages/leads_vec/_bootloader/leads-vec.service.sh".
+Edit the file to customize
+the arguments.

 To enable auto-start at boot, run the following.